As a website designer, I know firsthand the pain of picking the wrong domain name.

 So, how can you choose a great domain name and avoid picking a bad one?

-Before you buy a domain name, use the checklist below to gauge your decision.
+Before you buy a new domain name, use the checklist below to gauge your decision.

 After you create your website, you are bound to eventually say these words, "Go to my website at..."

-When that happens you should be able to communicate it with ease.
-By that I mean... the other person should be able to understand you and then find your site... without hassle.
+When you communicate the name of your website, the other person should be able to understand you and then find your site... without hassle.

 All the above factors could cause a potential customer to go to the wrong site or never find you.